yukaitung/lgdxrobot-docs/content/lgdxrobot2/mcu/reference.md

 ### Set PID

-Set the PID setting of one motor and one level.
+Set the PID settings for a single motor and a single level.

 `McuSetPidCommand` is defined as follows: